 Generally, we can say that, before being able to create an Artificial Intelligence Model, a lot of data preparation is needed – we will call it “Data Engineering” for now.
 Usually, one says that 80% of the effort of actually building an AI model goes into the extraction, preparation and normalization of the data.
 We created a graph showing you this process:

-To make this easier to understand, we split what we call “Data Engineering” (also called Data Preparation in literature) and “Model Creation”.
-In this Chapter 4, we’ll mainly talk about Data Engineering and what is needed before actually building an Artificial Intelligence/Machine Learning Model.
+To make this easier to understand, we split the data preparation process into what we call “Data Engineering” (also called Data Preparation in literature) and “Model Creation”.
+In this chapter, we’ll mainly talk about Data Engineering and what is needed before actually building an Artificial Intelligence/Machine Learning Model.

 Let’s give you an overview of the different process steps and how they can look like in Marketing:

 Usually, 80% of the time for building an AI Model is used for “Data Engineering”.
 This is especially so if you have heavy fragmented or unstructured data from various sources; this becomes an issue.
 In Marketing, most of our customers tend to have many different marketing tools and sources, which make these steps very important.

 First step – before working with any data, we need some data.
 Sounds easy, right?

 Well, it actually isn’t that easy and can be very hard, complex and expensive.
 Let’s take an example of an often seen Martech stack of our customers:

 Each of these tools have important data, for example, KPIs, reports you want to look at and have at your hand.
 Running Integrated Marketing Campaigns will touch on many of these channels and create important data in each of the tools.
 Collection & Extraction of data in Digital Marketing is actually harder than what one thinks of in the first place, because many providers do not offer a very easy and clean way of getting the data.
 We’ll jump into more detail in the next article on that subject.
 You can do this step manually, by exporting data from each provider, or using automated interfaces called “APIs” from each of the providers.